samyuktajayaram-stack/Technology-Design-Foundations/README.md

 # Week 8 - Fabrication
 _Thursday, 10/23/2025 - Thursday, 10/30/2025_

 This week involved LOTS of prototyping and several rounds of trial, error and iteration.
-We made 4 prototypes this week just to get the tolerances for the magnet and the ball precise.
+We made 7 prototypes this week just to get the tolerances for the magnet and the ball precise.
 With each one we learnt soemthing new.
 In the second iteration, we laser cut a form with a kerf cut at the top so we could curve it in place.
 The conveyor belt was made using a rubber tire, that was taped together in place.
 Unforntuanteluy this prototype was too close to the edge of the outer casing, which meant the magnets couldn't go over the curve of the form.
 Additionally, the rubber belt was too taut and there was not enough slack for the spindles to move freely.

 <img width="632" height="844" alt="Screenshot 2025-11-01 at 12 12 44 PM" src="https://github.com/user-attachments/assets/b39b4f07-6bce-461c-a4fc-078a42bdd274" />

 Using the same form, we replaced the rubber belt with a kerf cut belt since we felt that worked really well the first time we prototyped.
 It was taut enough but also flexible to move freely.
 This prototype worked really well.
 The only thing we had to change was the press fit of the dowels into the spindle.
 Since it was really loose, the conveyor belt was not moving as intended.
+For the rapid prototype, we also made it using toilet paper rolls which also didn't have the friction we needed to make it move smoothly.
 But apart from this, the ball bearing was moving over the curve and to the other side which we were really happy to see!

 Here is a video of it in action: